 Views don't get much better than this!
-Located on the Landguard Peninsula in Felixstowe, you can sit and watch the huge cargo ships come into port whilst sipping your cappucino at the View Point Café.
-There's a large terrace which so if you're looking for a way to blow away the cobwebs, you're sure to do it here!
+Located on the Landguard Peninsula in Felixstowe, you can sit and watch the huge cargo ships come into port whilst sipping your cappuccino at the View Point Cafe.
+There's a large terrace too, so if you're looking to blow the cobwebs away, then a stroll along the peninsula ending up here is just the job!

-The café is open every day except Christmas day too, so it's a fantastic place to get away from it all and escape the hustle and bustle; whatever the time of year.
+The cafe is open every day except Christmas day, so it's a fantastic place to get away from it all and escape the hustle and bustle; whatever the time of year.